A person can only use the title of Master Gardener Volunteer when:

 - Why do I have to do this training?
 I don’t work with children.

-With the implementation of Executive Order 54 – Mandatory Reporting of Child Abuse and Neglect – all UW-Extension staff and volunteers are required to complete mandatory reporter online training.
+With the implementation of Executive Order 54 – Mandatory Reporting of Child Abuse and Neglect – all Extension staff and volunteers are required to complete mandatory reporter online training.
 All Master Gardeners are required to complete this training; there are no exceptions.
 Even though Master Gardeners may not volunteer with youth, they have the potential to interact with youth.

 Yes, it is required of all UW staff and volunteers across the entire system, not just MG Volunteers; it is required of everyone.